Skip to content

 };

-When the same lambda object is invoked with different argument types, the compiler generates a separate instance of operator() for each combination of argument types.
-This behavior is completely consistent with function template instantiation.
+When the same lambda object is invoked with arguments of different types, the compiler generates an instance of operator() for each combination of argument types.
+This behavior is identical to function template instantiation.

 cpp